Last Updated on April 19, 2023

 Read More: 50+ Awesome Things to Do in Wilmington

-You’ll have a few chances to catch a Holiday Pops concert in North Carolina.
-Here are dates and locations for this year’s events:
+Youโll have a few chances to catch a Holiday Pops concert in North Carolina.
+Here are the dates and locations for this year’s Christmas events in NC:

-Here are more locations in the state where you can watch the more traditional version of the story:
+Seeing A Christmas Carol is one of the most memorable holiday events in NC.
+Here are some locations in the state where you can watch the more traditional version of the story:

 Read More: Christmas in Durham